AxdeKlerk/Praise-The-Loud/Debugging.md

 - **Bug:** Submitting the gig review form gave an error saying "Enter a valid date," even though the date was selected using the calendar input.
 The form would not save.
 I had previously changed the date format in my settings file to *'DD-MM-YYYY'*, so I knew that wasn't the issue.

-- **Fix:** The form was using *'<input type="date">'*, which submits dates in *'YYYY-MM-DD'* format.
+- **Fix:** The form was using <input type="date"> which submits dates in *'YYYY-MM-DD'* format.
 However, the form's *'input_formats'* was incorrectly set to expect *'DD-MM-YYYY'*.
 I corrected the *'input_formats'* to *'%Y-%m-%d'* and the form started working correctly, as I had previously add the init method, of the form class, as *'%d-%m-%Y'*.

-- **Lesson Learned:** When using *'<input type="date">'*, in a form widget, always expect *'%Y-%m-%d'* as the input format.
+- **Lesson Learned:** When using <input type="date"> in a form widget, always expect *'%Y-%m-%d'* as the input format.
 The browser handles formattting, but Django needs to know the exact formatting being submitted.

 **Version Control Issue**